jproyo/zk-cp-proof/README.md

 This project is an implementation of the [Chaum-Pedersen](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf) - page 377 section "3.
 Sigma Protocols" subsection "3.2.
 Chaum–Pedersen Protocol." - Zero-Knowledge protocol for authentication.

-In this section, I will explore a minimalistic implementation of a Payment Engine.
-I will need to deal with multiple transactions and keep track of each User Account Balance.

 ## Table of Contents
 - [Preliminaries](#preliminaries)
 - [Building the Project](#building-the-project)